KohGeek/Bookstore-Inventory/README.md

 - Tan Kai Fung

 All of the included codes, files and documentation (except those published by UTAR) are licensed under the GNU GPL v3 License.

+NanaGUI is licensed under the Boost Software License.